MohamedEmary/00-odin-notes/foundations/foundations-js/fundamentals-1.md

 # Main Notes

-**Return to all the hard code snippets (DOM Manipulation) in all articles mentioned in JS Sections**
+**Return to all the hard DOM Manipulation code snippets in all articles mentioned in JS Sections**

 <!-- **notes on Javascript.info website articles is on kindle** -->